-At the Birth Injury Justice Center, we have partnered with an experienced birth injury and cerebral palsy law firm with nearly 40 years of experience representing families in birth injury cases stemming from medical negligence or improper care.
+At the Birth Injury Justice Center, we have partnered with an experienced birth injury and cerebral palsy law firm with more than 40 years of experience representing families in birth injury cases stemming from medical negligence or improper care.

 We have worked with many parents to help them find answers to their questions about birth injuries and take the next steps in getting the financial aid they need for their child’s future.

 Our legal team is made up of nurse case managers, cerebral palsy lawyers and other birth injury lawyers who strive to make a positive difference in the lives of others.

 When a child’s birth injury is the result of improper care by a health care provider, we will help you obtain the money to financially support your child’s medical needs, which can include therapies, nursing and specialist care, medications and assistive equipment.